weiran/Hackers/Pods/JASidePanels/README.markdown

 Usage
 ---

-Only two files are required for using JASidePanels: ` JASidePanelController.h ` &amp; ` JASidePanelController.m `
+Only two files are required for using JASidePanels: ` JASidePanelController.h ` & ` JASidePanelController.m `

 The easiest way to use JASidePanels is to copy the files into your XCode Project.